beyawnko/Beya_Waifu/README.md

 - **C++11** compatible compiler
 - **FFmpeg** for handling video input/output
 - Included **RealCUGAN** and **RealESRGAN** executables built with ncnn Vulkan
+- Qt6 shadertools package providing the `qsb` tool for the Liquid Glass shader

 Ensure your GPU drivers support Vulkan since both engines rely on it.